Breword/tmux/Getting-Started.md

 removed when another is added.
 If a buffer is given a name, it is called a named buffer; named buffers are not deleted no matter how many there are.

+It is possible to configure tmux to send any copied text to the system
+clipboard: [this document](Copying.md) explains the different ways to configure this.

 Copy mode freezes any output in a pane and allows text to be copied.
 View mode (described earlier) is a read-only form of copy mode.